-The Publication Manual of the American Psychological Association, Seventh Edition(2020) (APA Manual 7th Ed.) is the final determinant of specifications for program work and dissertation preparation with the exception of local program rules for the DBA Program noted in this handbook.
+The Publication Manual of the American Psychological Association, Seventh Edition (American Psychological Association, 2020) is the final determinant of specifications for program work and dissertation preparation with the exception of local program rules for the DBA program noted in this handbook.
 The APA Style Guide website provides a summary of popular style guides for quick reference, however, we encourage students to review to the Manual in order to become familiar with the style and format guidelines required for manuscript preparation.

-Documents should be submitted in Microsoft Word, which is available to students free of charge through Johnson & Wales by visiting the Discounts for Students page in JWULink.
+Documents should be submitted in Microsoft Word, which is available to students free of charge through Johnson & Wales by visiting the Student Software page in jwuLink.